danielga36/Low-Level-Drivers-Exploration/README.md

 # Low-Level Drivers Exploration

 This repository is dedicated to my journey in learning low-level driver development on the STM32 G070 Nucleo, using STM32CubeIDE.
-I am currently writing drivers for both SPI and I2C devices, including the MPU6050 accelerometer.
+I am currently writing drivers for both SPI and I2C devices, including the MPU6050 accelerometer and DS323 RTC.

 ## Overview